 Lazy Load Grouping in Blazor DataGrid Component

-When you enable this feature, the Grid will render only the initial level caption rows in the collapsed state at grouping.
-The child rows of each caption will be fetched from the server and render in the Grid when you expand the caption row.
+Lazy load grouping in Syncfusion Grid allows you to load and display grouped data efficiently by fetching only the required data on demand.
+This feature is useful when dealing with large datasets where loading all the data at once might affect performance.
+The Grid will render only the initial level caption rows in the collapsed state at grouping.
+The child rows of each caption will be fetched in on demand and render in the Grid when you expand the caption row.

-To enable lazy load grouping in the datagrid, set the EnableLazyLoading as true in GridGroupSettings component.
+To enable this feature, need to set the EnableLazyLoading as true in GridGroupSettings component.

 @using Syncfusion.Blazor.Grids